coax-dev/coax/doc/examples/atari/dqn_type1.rst

 Atari 2600: Pong with DQN (type-I q-function)
 =============================================

-In this notebook we solve the `PongDeterministic-v4 <https://gym.openai.com/envs/Pong-v0/>`_ environment using the classic :doc:`DQN </examples/stubs/dqn>` agent.
+In this notebook we solve the `Pong <https://gym.openai.com/envs/Pong-v0/>`_ environment using the classic :doc:`DQN </examples/stubs/dqn>` agent.
 We'll use a convolutional neural net (without pooling) as our function approximator for the q-function.

 This version differs from the standard DQN version in that the q-function is modelled as a **type-I q-function**, i.e.